InitRunner

 The Role File

-Every InitRunner agent starts with a role file — a single YAML document that describes what the agent is, what it can do, and how it should behave.
-The format follows a Kubernetes-style structure:
+Every InitRunner agent starts with an agent file — a single YAML document that describes what the agent is, what it can do, and how it should behave.
+The file is the agent.
+There is no apiVersion / kind / metadata / spec wrapper.

 name: my-agent